akhilome/study/courses/es6/notes/lesson1.md

 Interesting pointers I gleaned:

+## On Variable Declaration

-=> Employ the use of the `let` & `const` keywords for variable declaration over the `var` keyword (plus know the appropriate way to use them).
+Employ the use of the `let` & `const` keywords for variable declaration over the `var` keyword (plus know the appropriate way to use them).

+## On Template Literals

-=> Template literals (`` `some string ${ ... some code ...} some more strings` ``) are now a thing.
+Template literals (`` `some string ${ ... some code ...} some more strings` ``) are now a thing.
 Making use of them over legacy string concantenation methods makes string interpolation effortless and less clunky.
 Plus when using them, no need for the `\n` character when in need of the text/string going to the new line, just hit the return key and shit gets recognized!
 For example:

 ```javascript
 const curse = 'fucking';